nicklockwood/VectorMath/README.md

     Quaternion

 This represents a rotation in 3D space.
-It has the same structure as Vector4D, but is defined as a different type due to the different usage cases and methods.
+It has the same structure as Vector4D, but is defined as a different type due to the different use cases and methods.

-All the VectorMath types conform to Equatable and Hashable, so they can be used in collections.
+All the VectorMath types conform to Equatable and Hashable, so they can be stored in Swift dictionaries.

 Constants